-Based on this, it’s no surprise that employee recognition results in higher levels of motivation, engagement and productivity, lower staff turnover, and an increased ability to retrain and attract top talent.
+Based on this, it’s no surprise that employee recognition results in higher levels of motivation, engagement and productivity, lower staff turnover, and an increased ability to retain and attract top talent.

 Here are some recognition and engagement statistics that might blow your mind:

 For more recognition statistics, check out our article ‘Stats that Prove Why Investing in an Employee Rewards & Recognition Program is a No-brainer’

 The affects of dopamine wears off fast.
 This is why after a pay rise or promotion you’re extremely motivated to do a good job for the first month or so, but after that the motivation starts to dwindle.